-I’ll also add a quick disclaimer that I’m not a doctor or a scientist or endorsing any brand of enzymes.
+I’ll also add a quick disclaimer that I’m not a doctor or a scientist endorsing any brand of enzymes.

-These are just the ones that I personally use, and I thought it would be fun to experiment in the kitchen and see the impact of enzymes on the oat milk.
+These are just the ones that I use, and I thought it would be fun to experiment in the kitchen and see the impact of enzymes on the oat milk.

 Digestive enzymes are typically broad spectrum, but the enzyme I was most interested in was amylase, as amylase breaks down starches into sugars.

-added one cup of rolled oats to a bowl and enough water to cover them by about an inch or two.
+Added one cup of rolled oats to a bowl and enough water to cover them by about an inch or two.

-Then added two capsules of enzymes, opened them up and poured them into the bowl.
+Then added two capsules of enzymes, opened them up, and poured them into the bowl.

-add those to a blender, along with four cups of ice-cold water.
+Add those to a blender, along with four cups of ice-cold water.

 Then add a splash of vanilla extract and one tablespoon of maple syrup, and blend again for 20 to 30 seconds.